AP GPA Calculator

 Educational Use Notice

-AP weighting rules vary by school district and transcript policy.
+AP, Honors, and IB weighting rules vary by school district and transcript policy.
 This calculator provides a planning estimate.
-Always verify official weighted and unweighted GPA values with your school counselor or registrar office.
+Always verify official weighted, unweighted, and cumulative GPA values with your school counselor or registrar office.

 How This Calculator Works

-For weighted GPA, AP courses use AP weighted points while regular courses use regular points.
-For unweighted GPA, all courses use regular points regardless of course type.
+For weighted GPA, advanced courses apply the selected Honors, AP, or IB bonus to the base grade-point scale.
+For unweighted GPA, all courses use the regular base scale regardless of course level.
 This gives you both views in one result set.

 Formula used: GPA = sum(grade points x credits) / total credits.
 The same formula is applied to both weighted and unweighted point sets.